nesterova-anastasia/authoraid-diseases/README.md

 # authoraid-diseases
 Automation of extraction citations with references and drugs and biomarkers by disease names

-To information about diseases from literature, you need to know the disease name(s) and have API KEY for ETM and PSE/Resnet.
-Or transferred SQL queries presented here for python API available in …

 The retrieved references covers:
 -	Terminology
 -	Epidemiology / Demographics